-As compared to thermodilution, transesophageal Doppler echocardiography, and cardiac catheterization, EC has been proven to guide CO and other hemodynamic parameters non-invasively, including crucially diseased patients ^[15, 16], intraoperative settings ^[14], pregnant women ^[17], children with congenital heart disease ^[18], and obese children ^[19].
+As compared to thermodilution, transesophageal Doppler echocardiography, and cardiac catheterization, EC has been proven to guide CO and other hemodynamic parameters non-invasively, including critically ill patients [15, 16], intraoperative settings [14], pregnant women [17], children with congenital heart disease [18], and obese children [19].

-In line with our results, Elgebaly et al. ^[20] reported that the mean bias(limits of agreement) of CO between EC and TTE was 0.01 (-0.68 to 0.70) at preoperative readings but-0.01 (-1.21 to 1.18) at postoperative readings in patients with age ≥ 18 years scheduled for elective lung surgery.
+Our results were in line with Elgebaly et al. ^[20] who reported that the mean bias(limits of agreement) of CO between EC and TTE was 0.01 (-0.68 to 0.70) at preoperative readings but was -0.01 (-1.21 to 1.18) at postoperative readings in patients with age ≥ 18 years scheduled for elective lung surgery.

 Also, Malik et al. ^[21] studied patients requiring PAC implantation by coronary artery surgery.
-Contemporary CO measurements from EC and thermodilution by PAC were completed at three predetermined time intervals and correlated to one another.
-Bland and Altman investigation showed a bias of 0.08 L/min, a precision of 0.15 L/min, with a slight limit of agreement (-0.13 to 0.28 L/min), and the percentage error was 3.59%.
+Contemporary CO measurements from EC and thermodilution by PAC were completed at three predetermined time intervals and correlated with one another.
+There was a bias of 0.08

+L/min, a precision of 0.15 L/min, with a slight limit of agreement (-0.13 to 0.28 L/min), and the percentage error was 3.59%.
 They determined that the CO agreement between EC and thermodilution by PAC is clinically accepted and could be applied mutually.

-Moreover, Rauch et al. ^[19] demonstrated that the mean bias in CO (limits of agreement) between EC & TTE was 0.015 l/min (-0.91: 1.21 l/min) in obese children and adolescents.
-Our results agreed with Schmidt et al., ^[22]showed that the mean bias in CO between EC & TEE (limits of agreement) was 0.18 (-0.99 to 1.36 l/min) patients planned for coronary artery surgery necessitating TEE monitoring.
+Our results agreed with Schmidt et al., ^[22] who showed that the mean bias (limits of agreement) in CO between EC and TEE was 0.18 (-0.99 to 1.36 l/min) patients planned for coronary artery surgery necessitating TEE monitoring.

-In disagreement with our results, Magliocca et al. ^[23] compared CO estimation by EC to thermodilution by PAC on 19 patients underwent orthotopic liver transplantation.
-CO measurements were collected at 5-time points: (T1) PAC insertion; (T2) surgical incision; (T3) portal reperfusion; (T4) hepatic arterial reperfusion; and (T5) abdominal closure.
-Although TDCO increased at T3-T5, EC was ineffective in tracking the variations of CO with adequate accuracy and precision.
+In disagreement with our results, Magliocca et al. ^[23] compared CO estimation by EC with thermodilution by PAC on patients underwent orthotopic liver transplantation (OLT) at 5-time points: (T1) PAC insertion; (T2) surgical incision; (T3) portal reperfusion; (T4) hepatic arterial reperfusion; and (T5) abdominal closure.
 The mean bias (±SD) of EC was -3.3 L/min (±2.8 L/min), and the percentage error was 77%.
 They revealed that EC had less accuracy and precision than thermodilution during OLT, despite its good trending ability.
 This difference may be due to the different types of patients (OLT in their study).
 The inaccuracy of EC is specifically large when SVR and arterial elastance were diminished throughout the neohepatic phase.

-Our results were contrary to Martin et al. ^[17], who validated EC in pregnant patients compared to TTE on 44 non-laboring, resting pregnant women.
+Our results were contrary to those of Martin et al. ^[17], who validated EC in pregnant patients compared to TTE on 44 non-laboring, resting pregnant women.
 SV by EC had a mean bias of -0.83 mL and a mean percentage error of 22 % compared to TTE.
 They concluded that the bias and mean percentage error of SV and CO were excessively high.
 This difference may be due to the different populations (pregnant women in their study).